ystein/syne-tune/docs/source/tutorials/demo_offsite/real_benchmarks_local.rst

 * You can change defaults here (e.g., ``type="promotion"``), and use different values for different ``methods`` entries
 * All methods you specify here, will be compared against each other.
-In this example, we compare 6 methods
+In this example, we compare 6 methods (only 3 are listed here, for simplicity)

 Next, we need to specify the benchmarks on which methods should be compared.
 This is done in terms of a function with signature